How Fast Does a Paintball Gun Shoot?

 3. Barrel Length and Bore Size

 The length of the paintball marker’s barrel and the bore size (inner diameter) can affect velocity and accuracy.
-Longer barrels may provide a slight increase in velocity due to the increased dwell time (time the paintball is in the barrel).
+Longer barrels may provide a slight increase in velocity due to the increased dwell time (the time the paintball is in the barrel).
 However, barrel length alone has a minimal impact on velocity.

 On the other hand, bore size can significantly influence velocity.
 A barrel with an improper bore size (either too tight or too loose) can cause velocity fluctuations, affecting the consistency and accuracy of shots.